4ms/stm32mp1-baremetal/README.md

 flashed into RAM using an SWD/JTAG flasher, making debugging much easier than having to copy files to an SD card each time the code is changed.

 There are two bootloader choices in this repo: U-Boot and MP1-Boot.
+Either one is complelely optional, however you must use one.

 **U-Boot** is a third-party tool that is the standard bootloader supported by ST.
 It's quite common to see an embedded Linux project using U-Boot.
 Pre-built